Neural Networks vs Deep Learning

 How Neural Network Algorithms Works: An Overview

-Neural Networks – What is it? – Deep Learning Vs Neural Networks
+Neural Networks – What is it?

 AILabPage defines – Artificial neural networks (ANNs) as “A complex computer code written with several simple, highly interconnected processing elements which are inspired by human brain structure for simulating human brain working & processing data (Information) models“.
 Or simply “a mathematical mesh”, point to note, it’s way different than traditional computer program though.

-As per Dr. Robert Hecht-Nielsen, the inventor of one of the first neuron computers, ANN is “A computing system made up of several simple, highly connected processing elements, which process information by their dynamic state response to external inputs.”
+As per Dr. Robert Hecht-Nielsen, the inventor of one of the first neuron computers, ANN is “a computing system made up of several simple, highly connected processing elements, which process information by their dynamic state response to external inputs.”

 What is Deep Learning?